venus-rosario/Data-Analytics-Portfolio/Basic SQL/README.md

 # Basic SQL

-This folder contains projects focused on the fundamentals of SQL.
-These projects cover basic SQL queries, such as SELECT, INSERT, UPDATE, and DELETE statements.
+This repository contains sample SQL queries and data for learning and practicing SQL.

-## Projects
+## Queries

+The [`queries`](./Queries/) folder contains several SQL files that demonstrate how to perform basic SQL operations such as selecting, filtering, sorting, inserting, updating, and deleting data from a table.
+Each file contains a brief description of the query it demonstrates.

-- **[Selecting Data](/Basic%20SQL/selecting-data.sql)** - This project demonstrates how to select data from a table using the SELECT statement.
+- [select.sql](./queries/select.sql): Demonstrates how to select data from a table using the SELECT statement.

-- **[Filtering Data](/Basic%20SQL/filtering-data.sql)** - This project demonstrates how to filter data using the WHERE clause.
+- [filter.sql](./queries/filter.sql): Demonstrates how to filter data using the WHERE clause.

-- **[Sorting Data](/Basic%20SQL/sorting-data.sql)** - This project demonstrates how to sort data using the ORDER BY clause.
+- [sort.sql](./queries/sort.sql): Demonstrates how to sort data using the ORDER BY clause.

-- **[Inserting Data](/Basic%20SQL/inserting-data.sql)** - This project demonstrates how to insert data into a table using the INSERT statement.
+- [insert.sql](./queries/insert.sql): Demonstrates how to insert data into a table using the INSERT statement.

-- **[Updating Data](/Basic%20SQL/updating-data.sql)** - This project demonstrates how to update data in a table using the UPDATE statement.
+- [update.sql](./queries/update.sql): Demonstrates how to update data in a table using the UPDATE statement.

-- **[Deleting Data](/Basic%20SQL/deleting-data.sql)** - This project demonstrates how to delete data from a table using the DELETE statement.
+- [delete.sql](./queries/delete.sql): Demonstrates how to delete data from a table using the DELETE statement.

-## What is SQL?

-SQL (Structured Query Language) is a standard programming language used to manage relational databases.
-It is used to create, modify, and delete data from tables, as well as retrieve data for analysis and reporting.

-## How to Use
+## Data

-To use these projects, simply download the SQL script file and execute it in your preferred SQL client or environment.
-Each project includes comments explaining what the code does and how it works.

-## Why SQL is Important

-SQL is a powerful tool for managing data and is widely used in industries such as finance, healthcare, and technology.
-By learning SQL, you can gain valuable skills for data analysis, reporting, and database management.
+The [`data`](./Data/) folder contains sample data in CSV format that can be imported into a SQL database.
+This data was generated for the purpose of showcasing SQL skills and is not based on any real-world data.

-## Contact
+## Contributing

-If you have any questions or feedback about these projects, feel free to contact me at **contact@venusrosario.com**.
+Contributions are welcome!
+If you have any suggestions or improvements for the sample SQL queries or data, feel free to create a pull request or open an issue.